What are the Home Remedies for Wisdom Tooth Pain Relief?

 By providing my details, I consent to receive assistance from Star Health regarding my purchases and services through any valid communication channel.

 Wisdom teeth are the third molars at the back of the mouth.
-Between the ages of 17 and 25, these teeth begin to come out, pushing up into the jawbone before finally emerging through the gums to assist the rest of your teeth with chewing.
+Between the ages of 17 and 25, these teeth begin to come out, pushing up into the jawbone before finally emerging through the gums.
+In modern humans, they are generally non-essential and often do not contribute meaningfully to chewing.

 Sometimes, wisdom teeth feel sore.
 Your dentist or oral surgeon might suggest you have them removed.
-However, several home remedies, including over-the-counter medication and natural remedies, can help relieve the wisdom tooth pain.
+However, several home remedies may provide temporary relief from wisdom tooth pain, but they do not treat underlying dental conditions such as impaction or infection.

 Continue reading and find out some home remedies to manage wisdom tooth pain!